Norfolk county cricket team (1764–1875)

+Until 1875, the Norfolk county cricket team, always known as Norfolk, was organised by individual patrons and other groups, in particular the Holt Cricket Club.
+It is known to have played matches, some against other county teams, from 1764 until the formation of Norfolk County Cricket Club in 1876.

 18th century

 The earliest reference to cricket in Norfolk is from 1745, although the game was known in the county before that date.
-FS Ashley-Cooper, writing in 1910 recounted a "tradition" of a club playing at Swaffham as early as 1700, and games played in London and South-East England featured in press reports in the Norwich press during the 1720s and 30s.
+F. S. Ashley-Cooper, writing in 1900, recounted a "tradition" of a club playing at Swaffham as early as 1700, and games played in London and South-East England featured in press reports in the Norwich press during the 1720s and 1730s.